e-gov/TARA-Doku/SSO tehniline spetsifikatsioon.md

 **Error response**

-If TARA SSO is unable to process an authentication request – there is an error in the request, TARA was unable to authenticate user or another error has occurred – TARA SSO transfers an error message (URL parameter `error`) and the description of the error (URL parameter `error_description`) in the redirect request.
+If GOVSSO is unable to process an authentication request – there is an error in the request, TARA was unable to authenticate user or another error has occurred – GOVSSO transfers an error message (URL parameter `error`) and the description of the error (URL parameter `error_description`) in the redirect request.

 TARA relies on the OpenID Connect standard on error messages (References: OIDC-CORE "3.1.2.6.
 Authentication Error Response" and OAUTH "4.1.2.1.
 Error Response").
 The error messages are always displayed in English.

 `state` is also returned but no authorization code (`code`) is sent.

-***Example TARA SSO authentication error***
+***Example GOVSSO authentication error***
 ````
 HTTP GET https://eteenus.asutus.ee/tagasi?